SapienzaNLP/xl-amr/README.md

 [1] Philipp Koehn.
 2005.
 [Europarl: A Parallel Corpus for Statistical Machine  Translation](http://homepages.inf.ed.ac.uk/pkoehn/publications/europarl-mtsummit05.pdf).
 In Conference Proceedings: the tenth Machine Translation Summit, pages 79–86, Phuket, Thailand.
 AAMT, AAMT.

 [2] Sheng Zhang, Xutai Ma, Kevin Duh, and Benjamin Van Durme.
 2019.
 [AMR Parsing as Sequence-to-Graph Transduction](https://www.aclweb.org/anthology/P19-1009/).
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 80–94, Florence, Italy.
 Association for Computational Linguistics.

+## License
+This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
+If you use EWISER, please put a link to this repo.

 ## Acknowledgements

+The authors gratefully acknowledge the support of the <a href="http://mousse-project.org">ERC Consolidator Grant MOUSSE</a> No. 726487 under the European
+Union's Horizon 2020 research and innovation programme.
+The authors gratefully acknowledgethe support of the <a href="http://mousse-project.org">ERC ConsolidatorGrant MOUSSE</a> No. 726487 and the <a href="https://elex.is/">ELEXIS</a> project No. 731015 under the European Union’s Horizon 2020 research and innovation programme.

+This work was supported in part by the MIUR under the grant "Dipartimenti di eccellenza 2018-2022" of the Department of Computer Science of the Sapienza University of Rome.

 We adopted modules or code snippets from the open-source projects:
 - [stog](https://github.com/sheng-z/stog)